 Early History of the Corlesse family

 This web page shows only a small excerpt of our Corlesse research.
-Another 104 words (7 lines of text) covering the years 1200, 1260, 1379, 1570, 1700, 1722, 1769, 1610 and 1689 are included under the topic Early Corlesse History in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) covering the years 1200, 1260, 1379, 1570, 1700, 1722, 1769, 1610, 1689, 1619, 1665, 1670 and 1651 are included under the topic Early Corlesse History in all our PDF Extended History products and printed products wherever possible.

 Corlesse Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Corlesse has been recorded under many different variations, including Carlesse, Carelesse, Careless, Carless, Karelees, Kareles, Careles, Corless, Curless, Korelees and many more.

 Early Notables of the Corlesse family (pre 1700)